-- Microbial growth potential.
+- Microbial growth potential

-- Water-based adhesive curing issues.
+- Water-based adhesive stability

-- Corrosion of roof fasteners and other ferrous-containing roof components.
+- Corrosion of roof fasteners and other ferrous-containing roof components

 *DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.